 Fiona is a leading junior for health and safety.
-She also specialises in inquests, personal injury, credit hire and insurance.
+She also specialises in inquests, inquiries and personal injury.
 She has been recommended in the legal directories for health and safety since 2007.
 She has particular expertise in long and complex inquests, having acted in the Inquests into the London Bombings of 7 July 2005 and the Lakanal House fire.
 She has 16 years of experience at the Bar.

 Fiona has been involved in many of the most high profile inquests.
 She is frequently instructed to appear in inquests arising out of workplace accidents, aviation accidents, military deaths, prison/custody/detention deaths, suicides, hospital deaths and road traffic accidents.
 As a result she is an experienced jury advocate and is well versed in Article 2 considerations.
 Her clients are varied and have included some of the country’s best known construction companies, transport authorities and large public bodies.
 She is sensitive to an organisation’s reputational concerns.
 She acts on a pro bono basis for bereaved families.